josephj/react-justified-grid/README.md

 # react-justified-grid

-> Image grid layout which keeps proportion of all images.
+> Grid layout which keeps proportion of all images.

+This library helps you to make layout like Google Photos easily.

 [![NPM](https://img.shields.io/npm/v/react-justified-grid.svg)](https://www.npmjs.com/package/react-justified-grid)